Virtual Private Cloud-VPC – All You Need To Know in 2025

 • VPN (Virtual Private Network) – Securely connects the VPC to an on-premises data center.

-• AWS Direct Connect / Azure ExpressRoute / Google Cloud Interconnect – Provides a high-speed private connection between an organization’s physical infrastructure and the cloud.
+• AWS Direct Connect / Azure ExpressRoute / Google Cloud Interconnect – Provides a high-speed private connection between an organisation’s physical infrastructure and the cloud.

 • VPC Peering – Enables direct communication between multiple VPCs without using the public internet.

-Using private connections like VPN or Direct Connect is recommended when dealing with sensitive enterprise data
+Using private connections, such as VPN or Direct Connect, is recommended when handling sensitive enterprise data.

 Monitoring and Managing VPC Resources